 Even if the answer is yes, don’t despair.
 It’s OK!

 You should’ve seen how much of a needy person I was (without meaning to be) to my man in the beginning.
 (Thank goodness I learned how to outgrow that!)

 Unfortunately, evolution kind of designed men and women to feel like they are taking too much from each other – at some point.

 Huh?
 Yes, evolution designed men and women this way.
 Let me explain…

 Often, men’s goals and wants will be the complete opposite of what his woman wants.
 Simply because of biology.

 And because of that, his woman’s desires and requests will feel like total value taking.
 It will sometimes feel like the relationship is too much work to him.

 But no feeling is permanent and there is something you can do about this.

-Our task – if we want to be high status, high value, is to learn to offer so much value to him and his life, that he naturally becomes eager to be there for you and to love you and cherish you for life.
+Our task – if we want to be high value, is this.
+To learn to offer so much value to him and his life, that he naturally becomes eager to be there for you, love you and cherish you for life.